rockysaikia730/MyPi/README.md

 - It costs can be as low as Rs 1500(www.robu.in)

 ## Required Hardware
-- Raspberry Pi with Raspian installed on it.
+- Raspberry Pi with Raspbian installed on it.
 - USB Mouse
 - WiFi Connection